 Biochemistry | Chemistry | Molecular Biology

 Bencze, Krisztina Z.; Yoon, Taejin; Millán-Pacheco, César; Bradley, Patrick B.; Pastor, Nina; Cowan, J. A.; and Stemmler, Timothy L., "Human Frataxin: Iron and Ferrochelatase Binding Surface" (2007).
-Faculty Publications.
+Biochemistry and Molecular Biology Faculty Publications.
 Paper 14.